MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-API.md

 ---

 # Using the Diagnostics API

-> [!NOTE]
-> If you are using any old crashes APIs that map to a new API as listed below, you must transition to the new APIs by January 2019.
-The old crashes API will only be available past January 2019 for UWP apps.

 App Center Diagnostics supports multiple API functionalities listed under the crashes and errors section of the [App Center swagger page](https://openapi.appcenter.ms/).
 Read the [App Center API Documentation](~/api-docs/index.md) to learn how to acquire an API token and make calls to the App Center API.